 7.1 Scope of Signals / Events and Statistics

 Signals, Events and Statistics may be set at either a Termination or Stream level.
-Generally when set at a Termination level the scope of this elements applies to all of the H.248 Streams on the Termination.
+Generally when set at a Termination level the scope of these elements applies to all of the H.248 Streams on the Termination.
 For example: the octets sent statistic would be the sum of octets sent by each H.248 Stream and by corollary each media stream.

 When these elements are set at a Stream level the scope of the element is given by the StreamID.
 In the case of the octets sent statistic it would contain only the octets sent by the H.248 Stream given by the StreamID.